 Being Prepared Relieves Stress!

-Speaking of which, it is important to also care for our minds especially in times like these.
-Make things an adventure.
+Speaking of which, it is also important to be prepared to care for our minds especially in times like these.
+We can make things an adventure.
 For instance, put a big piece of paper on the fridge and leave something to write with nearby.
 Make a running list of all the things you are grateful for.
 With your family, break the list into a list for each person and see how many positive qualities you can think up about each one.
 Put it where everyone can see.
 With no sports available, take time to play together.
 If you don’t have games, make some up.
 If you don’t have books, make up stories.
 My Father in law used to delight everyone with his “Wolly Golly” stories.
 Make up your own funny plays.
 Take the time to reminisce about fun times and funny things.
 Make the time of uncertainty and stress into a positive memory of overcoming and resilience.
 C.S.
 Lewis’s take on things long ago is still true today.
-If you have positive things you are doing, please share in the comments section at the bottom so all readers can benefit and be encouraged.
-Thank you for your participation!
-Also, at the bottom, feel free to give this blog a rating.